Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Introduction

 The purpose of this paper is to prove several generation results in positive characteristic.
 We treat morphisms whose generic fibers have sufficiently large Frobenius stable canonical rings.
-Recall that the Frobenius stable canonical ring, which was introduced in \cite{PST17}, is a homogeneous subring of the canonical ring of a regular variety $V$, whose degree $m$ subgroup is $S^0(V, \omega_V^m)$.
+Recall that the Frobenius stable canonical ring, which was introduced in \cite{HP16a} (and named in \cite{PST17}), is a homogeneous subring of the canonical ring of a regular variety $V$, whose degree $m$ subgroup is $S^0(V, \omega_V^m)$.
 Recall also that $S^0(V, \omega_V^m)$ is the subspace of $H^0(V,\omega_V^m)$ defined by Schwede~\cite{Sch14} as the stable image under the trace maps of the iterations of the Frobenius morphism.
 This notion was generalized to the relative setting by Hacon and Xu~\cite{HX15}.

-We fix from now on the following notations.
+We fix from now on the following notation.
 Let $k$ be an algebraically closed field of positive characteristic.
 Let $f:X\to Y$ be a surjective morphism of projective varieties over $k$, with $X$ smooth and $Y$ of dimension $n$.
+Let $X_\eta$ and $X_{\overline \eta}$ denote the generic fiber and the geometric generic fiber of $f$, respectively.
 We note that $f$ is not necessarily separable.